opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

     * In the bottom left of OpenPnP, select `Nozzle: N1` from the `machine controls` drop-down menu.
      ![Select nozzle from machine control dropdown](images/select-n1-machine-control-bottom.webp) //placeholder for photo
     * Using the `Machine Controls`, jog `Nozzle: N1` to be anywhere **above the datum board** and lower `Nozzle: N1`, using the `Z-axis` controls, until it's just *barely* touching the datum board.
 The exact position on the datum board isn’t critical.
 This ensures the nozzle is at the correct Z-height for calibration.
-    * **Keeping the Z-height unchanged**, jog Nozzle: N1 to be roughly over the bottom camera.
+    * ⚠️ **Keeping the Z-height unchanged**, jog Nozzle: N1 to be centered over the bottom camera.
      ![Position the toolhead over the bottom camera](images/position-over-bottom-cam.webp) //placeholder for photo
 <br/><br/>